OCamlPro/readme/README.md

-# Free TON DevOps Governance Repository

-## How to participate in Contests
+# How to participate in Contests

 1. Each Contest is operated by Sub-Governance (SG) - a group of people responsible for specific domain.
 Each SG has a separate repository where all Contest materials are hosted.
 Each Contest participant should know which SG operates the Contest.